Interviewer: Jan Bradley

-Interview date: October 31, 2013 at Grace Church
+Interview Date: October 31, 2013

-Joanne: Go ahead John
+Joanne Sales: Go ahead John

-Joanne: I was born in St. Helena Sanitarium, I guess it was Sanitarium then on May 23, 1934 and I’ve been here most of all my life.
+Joanne Sales: I was born in St. Helena Sanitarium, I guess it was Sanitarium then on May 23, 1934 and I’ve been here most of all my life.

-Interviewer: What are some of your earliest memories?
+Jan Bradley: What are some of your earliest memories?

-Joanne: Because we couldn’t afford to_______
+Joanne Sales: Because we couldn’t afford to_______

-Joanne: It was ’86.
+Joanne Sales: It was ’86.

-John: That’s right, in ’86.
+John Sales: That’s right, in ’86.
 And then we moved to Danville and lived there for a little over 12 years.
 Then moved back here in 1998 or ‘99.

 So… What else?

-Joanne: There are several pages of questions.
+Joanne Sales: There are several pages of questions.

-Interviewer: I think you covered quite a few.
+Jan Bradley: I think you covered quite a few.
 Joanne, do you want to talk a little bit about what you remember about growing up here?

-Joanne: How about why we’re here?
+Joanne Sales: How about why we’re here?

-Interviewer: OK.
+Jan Bradley: OK.
 How about why you’re here?

-Joanne: My grandfather came from Northern Ireland in about 1910, and he went to Monterey.
-He was a chauffeur there and my grandmother was a governess and they got married and had two children and then my grandmother became ill with tuberculosis and she came up to Angwin and stayed on White Cottage Rd. at a place that was there.
+Joanne Sales: My grandfather came from Northern Ireland in about 1910, and he went to Monterey.
+He was a chauffeur there and my grandmother was a governess and they got married and had two children and then my grandmother became ill with tuberculosis and she came up to Angwin and stayed on White Cottage Road at a place that was there.
 I suppose it was a sanitorium for tuberculosis patients.
-And so she felt better here, so my grandfather was somehow able to buy property, which if you were on Sanitarium Road and went across what is now Deer Park Road, you would go directly into their driveway.
+And so, she felt better here, so my grandfather was somehow able to buy property, which if you were on Sanitarium Road and went across what is now Deer Park Road, you would go directly into their driveway.
 My grandfather renamed that property Deer Park because that was where he was born in Northern Ireland.
-My grandmother died from her tuberculosis in about 1923 I think.
+My grandmother died from her tuberculosis in about 1923, I think.
 Having two young children, my grandfather remarried pretty soon, within a couple of years, and they had two more children.
 That’s my mother’s side.

 My mom and dad met in high school, at St. Helena High School.
 They both graduated in the class of 1931.
 They were married a couple of years later, and my grandmother on my father’s side came to St. Helena in 1931, or not 1931, maybe 1929 or 1930.
 She was a widow.
 She and her husband had come to California so that my grandfather could work in the harvest of the redwood trees.
 And they lived in Crio??
 Is that what you told me?

-Joanne: My grandfather was injured in an accident and he eventually died.
+Joanne Sales: My grandfather was injured in an accident and he eventually died.
 And my grandmother lived there by herself for a brief period of time I think, and then her brothers in Illinois had gone into the dime store business and they helped her find a place to have a dime store.
 They found St. Helena was a good spot because there wasn’t one here.
-So my grandmother opened a dime store on Main Street in the St. Helena Hotel in 1930 I guess, or ’29-’30 and ran it for several years.
+So, my grandmother opened a dime store on Main Street in the St. Helena Hotel in 1930 I guess, or ’29-’30 and ran it for several years.
 My mom and dad got married and my father and mother moved to Pleasanton with a branch store from the St. Helena store.
 They were there, we were there for probably 5 or 6 years, and in the meantime my grandmother remarried and she didn’t want to work, so my parents sold the store in Pleasanton and moved back to St. Helena and had Kirkpatrick’s 5 & 10 on Main Street until 1952 when they lost their lease in what is now where Goodman’s is.